rumca-js/Internet-Places-Database/README.md

 # Releases

-Binary releases will be provided in form of SQLite table.
-The tables should be similar, if not exatcly same as in [Django link archive](https://github.com/rumca-js/Django-link-archive) project.
+Binary releases are provided in form of SQLite table.
+The tables will be similar, or exatcly same as in [Django link archive](https://github.com/rumca-js/Django-link-archive) project.
 Use SQL viewer to see what kind of data it contains.
 Table "entries" with fields such as "title", "description" etc.

 This binary release can be used directly as-is in any project you like.

-Binary releases will be generated on-demand, when necessary.
+I plan to make binary releases will be generated for each quarter.
+In case of necessity on-demand releasese might occur.

 # Notes